Changing Early Literacy Outcomes

 The effect of Reading Recovery instruction on student self-perception has been widely examined.
 Read more here: Self Esteem

-Find out more on how to increase early literacy by implementing Reading Recovery in your school.
+Change children’s outcomes with a focus on early literacy by implementing Reading Recovery in your school.